Category: Featured Article

 A drone’s swath width for a given operational use case must be determined through testing.
 The drone is first calibrated according to the manufacturer’s instructions.
 Swathing methods vary, but generally the drone is flown into the prevailing wind over a series of samplers (for example, discreet samplers like water sensitive paper or continuous samplers like string or bond paper).
 Multiple passes are required to capture the variability that occurs along the flight path (Figure 3).

-Many drone manufacturers report an idealized swath width that represents the distance between the furthest detectable deposits.
-However, variability within the swath (that is, the amount of active ingredient deposited, the percent-area covered, and/or density of deposits) implies that the efficacy of the application will also be non-uniform, leading to further considerations.
+We must now refine the concept of swath width.
+Many drone manufacturers report the distance between the furthest detectable deposits as the swath width.
+However, variability within that span (specifically, the amount of active ingredient deposited, or the percent-area covered, and/or density of deposits) means the efficacy of the application can also be variable.

 Effective Swath Width and the Agronomic Use Case